 ACADEMIC RESTRICTION - For failure or incomplete work in any subject; lists are made after semester grades and teachers may work out individual contracts for students on this list.

-UNSATISFACTORY BEHAVIOR RESTRICTION OR REFERAL TO THE OFFICE - Could result in the loss of the next one or two student activities scheduled.
+UNSATISFACTORY BEHAVIOR RESTRICTION OR REFERAL TO THE OFFICE - Unsatisfactory behavior could result in loss of privileges or removal from Student Council.

 Grade Requirements: